assane-mbodj/dupfinder/README.md

-# DUPFinder: Detection tools of Duplicated genes
+# DUPFinder: Detection tools of Duplicated genes using Illumina and Nanopore sequencing data

 DUPfinder is a tool to characterize duplicated genes based on the detection of structural variations (CNV) and especially duplications from a sample or a population of samples.